personofnorank/truemindconsulting/content/services.md

 - Risk diagnostic
 	- A fixed-price review of risks to your objectives, taking into account any relevant regulations and risk factors specific to your sector, with actionable recommendations.

-*Experience mentoring small business owners through Digital Boost programme
+*Experience mentoring small business owners through Digital Boost programme.*

 ### Public bodies and corporations
 - Operational risk and resilience